fourteatoo/mqhub/README.md

 is just a handful of actions implemented, but there is no reason you couldn't add your own.

-The `:mail` action lets you send an email upon receipt of am MQTT message.
+The `:mail` action lets you send an email upon receipt of an MQTT message.
 The configuration is simple:

 ```clojure